May 9, 2022

 - They purchase $1m of 4% strike rate put IROs with a 14 day expiry date

 - Rather than voting for Pool A, they allocate their votes to Pool B and collects bribes.
-This causes Pool A APY to 2% whilst Pool B APY increases
+This causes Pool A APY to decrease to 2% whilst Pool B APY increases

 - The put IRO’ strike rate > floating rate (4% > 2%) meaning it expires ITM which allows them to claim settlement rewards of $767.12 ($1m * (0.04 - 0.02) / 365 * 14)